fivetran/functions/README.md

 ## Sample Functions

-The GitHub repo contains sample functions you can use to build your own cloud functions.
+This GitHub repository contains sample functions you can use to build your own cloud functions.
 We have included sample functions to fetch data from the following data sources:

 - [Elastic search server](https://github.com/fivetran/functions/tree/master/elastic_search)
 - [Databases](https://github.com/fivetran/functions/tree/master/database)